formidablefrank/scrapbook/README.md

+#Reminder
-Reminder: every time you edit this repo, make sure you have pulled the repo first.
+Every time you edit this repo, make sure you have pulled the repo first, and update your migrations.
 ```
 git pull origin master (https)
 git pull -u origin master (SSH)
+python3 manage.py makemigrations
+pythom3 manage.py migrate
 ```

 #How to run the app